mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ### ["Why I still blog after 15 years"](https://www.jonashietala.se/blog/2024/09/25/why_i_still_blog_after_15_years) by Jonas Hietala

-I related a lot to his post about blogging, and as I explored his site more, I was like, "Oh, this guy is like the Swedish version of me."
+I related a lot to this post about blogging.
+As I explored Jonas' site more, I was like, "Oh, this guy is like the Swedish version of me."
 So if you enjoy my writing, you'd probably enjoy his as well.

 ### ["Notes on Ukraine"](https://mattlakeman.org/2022/05/15/notes-on-ukraine/) by Matt Lakeman

-I discovered Lakeman's blog last week, and every day since then, I just keep thinking, "Who is this guy?"
-He travels to not-so-popular destinations, usually for ten days or so and then publishes a blog post about the country.
+I discovered Matt's blog last week, and every day since then, I just keep thinking, "Who is this guy?"

+Matt travels to not-so-popular destinations, usually for ten days or so and then publishes a blog post about the country.
 But it's not like postcard to your mom blog posts; these are novella-length blog posts based on hours of study of the history of the country and conversations with locals.

-I also discovered that he has a long posting history elsewhere on the Internet under the username `dormin111`.
+I also discovered that he has a long posting history elsewhere on the Internet under the username `dormin111`, such as this [detailed analysis of the movie _The Disaster Artist_](https://old.reddit.com/r/slatestarcodex/comments/binx8k/disaster_artist_insanity_is_no_shortcut_to/).

 The craziest thing about all his work is that there's seemingly no angle.
-Usually, when you see someone invest so much into their writing, it's usually obvious how it benefits them: they have a Substack or YouTube channel that earns them money, and their free articles are [loss leaders](https://en.wikipedia.org/wiki/Loss_leader).
+Usually, when you see someone invest so much into their writing, it's usually obvious how it benefits them: they have a Substack or [some paid course](/retrospectives/2024/09/#what-should-i-do-with-my-hacker-news-course) that earns them money, and their free articles are [loss leaders](https://en.wikipedia.org/wiki/Loss_leader).
 But I can't find any angle or profit motive in any of Lakeman's stuff.
 He seems to just love [thinking deeply about things and sharing his thoughts](https://mattlakeman.org/2020/10/06/thoughts-on-meaning-and-writing/).

 Anyway, this Ukraine post, I naturally assumed he visited before the war, but it turned out that he visited two months into the war and interviewed people within miles of the front lines.
 I found it interesting to see coverage of the war from someone who's not career journalist but still interviewed a variety of real people in Ukraine.

-### Cyberpunk 2077 (video game)
+### _Cyberpunk 2077_ (video game)

 I don't play video games much.
 I buy one new game per year and it play until I get bored, which usually takes 5-25 hours over a few days.
 I'm at about 25 hours of play with this game, and I'm still enjoying it.

 I find the depth astounding.
-I think I've only explored like 3% of the game despite 25 hours of playing, so it amazes me that modern games have such expansive worlds.
+I think I've only explored like 10% of the game despite 25 hours of playing, so it amazes me that modern games have such expansive worlds.

-I usually don't care about stories in video games and find it irritating when games make me sit through boring exposition, but Cyberpunk is one of the few games where I find the story compelling enough to pay attention.
+I usually don't care about stories in video games and find it irritating when games make me sit through boring exposition, but _Cyberpunk_ is one of the few games where I find the story compelling enough to pay attention.
 And it's cool to see them invest so much into voice acting to the point that Keanu Reeves plays a major role in the game.

-### Detroiters (TV show)
+### _Detroiters_ (TV show)

 I'd heard of this show, but I think the name always dissuaded me from watching.
-A show where the defining feature is that they live in Detroit?
-No thanks.
+A show where the defining feature is that the characters live in Detroit?
+Sounds boring.

-And then somehow I saw [this clip](https://www.youtube.com/watch?v=yWBqnpCCasg) from the show and realized that great people are in it, and the tone is like a slightly more grounded version of _I Think You Should Leave_ in sitcom format.
+And then I saw [this clip](https://www.youtube.com/watch?v=yWBqnpCCasg) from the show and realized that great people are in it, and the tone is like a slightly more grounded version of _I Think You Should Leave_ in sitcom format.
 I just finished season 1, and I thought it was great.

 ## Wrap up